Academic Board Committees - Expressions of Interest

 Membership on Education Committee provides opportunities to contribute to University strategies in learning and teaching and student support.
 Membership also provides opportunities to interact with colleagues from different areas and share/learn from best practice in all aspects of the student lifecycle.
 The Committee meets for two hours six times each year.

-- Two Academic Board nominees: academic staff members with expertise or interest in learning and teaching, student equity, retention or higher education policy.
+Two positions are available for academic staff members with expertise or interest in learning and teaching, student equity, and retention or higher education policy.
+The term of office is three years and concludes on 31 December 2028.

 Research and Graduate Studies Committee